CefasRepRes/QGIS_Training_Cefas/Module_1_Coordinate_Reference_Systems/instructions.md

 **Geoid**

 The geoid (Figure 1) is a mathematical approximation of the shape of the Earth.
 This approximation is based on the impacts of gravity on the Earth’s surface, determining its shape.
-The geoid is lumpy, but does not change, unlike the Earth.
+The geoid is less lumpy than the Earth.
 The geoid is a model of global mean sea level used to measure elevation.

 ![](https://user-images.githubusercontent.com/47147296/92700772-1f34c100-f347-11ea-99ef-21ab1be1e141.png)